Michael Willesee Jr.: Career

 Willesee began his career in journalism with The Australian newspaper in 1990.
 After completing his cadetship he moved to Los Angeles in 1991, freelancing for Sydney's The Sun-Herald newspaper as well as various US magazines.

 Later that year, he moved into television, working on the tabloid news television program Hard Copy, produced by Paramount Television.

 In 1992, Willesee moved to New York, where he joined the US version of A Current Affair at Fox Television, and again filing stories for Australian TV.
 Later that year he returned to Australia and accepted a role with the Nine Network reporting for National Nine News before joining A Current Affair where he worked until late 1998.

 Michael then moved behind the camera, running a production company specialising in documentaries.
 His award-winning films covered diverse subjects including remote African tribes, true crime, religious phenomena and dangerous animals.

 In March 2014, Michael resigned from Sky News Australia to take up a job in the office of Treasurer Joe Hockey.

+In July 2026, Willesee returned to the Nine Network as a fill‑in co‑host on Today.